On Data Quality

-- SQL is a well known standard for which there is plenty of talent on the market.
+- SQL is a well-known standard for which there is plenty of talent on the market.

-An important factor that needs to be taken into consideration is that the organization should avoid duplication of data in order to perform the quality checks - wherever possible of course.
-Duplication of data is a data transformation process in itself and can introduce flaws into the data being tested.
+An important factor that needs to be taken into consideration is that the organization should avoid duplication of data to perform the quality checks - wherever possible of course.
+Duplication of data is a data transformation process in itself and can introduce flaws in the data being tested.
 The ownership of the replicated data can also be troublesome, with specific data retention and security controls in place.
 The data quality control's role is not to persist business data and deal with all the complexities resulting from this action.